pudly/schmopera-hugo/content/articles/opera-nerd-meets-grammar-freak.md

 ---
-title: Opera nerd meets grammar freak
+title: "Opera nerd meets grammar freak"
 ---

 I look at a lot of artist biographies, concert programs, season line-ups, and other lists of opera titles, and I keep noticing a small, nerdy detail that I've finally decided to address.